-BBB of Greater Maryland still gives an A+ to Sovereign Funding Group, a "Purported Company"
+BBB of Greater Maryland still gave an A+ to Sovereign Funding Group, a "Purported Company" after Springer's trial

 - Despite its knowledge of the improprieties of the company proprietor, Mount Airy MD resident David Springer, the conclusion of Springer's trial, the published transcript of the testimony in that trial and 2013 depositions of Springer (which included admissions made by Springer)and the decision issued by Judge Marvin Garbis finding David Springer liable; AND